gmag11/node-red-contrib-flowgate/README.md

 - **Two-State Toggle Button**: Control whether messages pass through or are blocked with a simple on/off button.
 - **Runtime Control**: Change the state of FlowGate during runtime without redeploying your flows.
 - **Intuitive UI Integration**: Visual representation of the node's state (active or inactive) directly within the Node-RED editor.
+- **Bypass Output**: Enable a second output that allows messages to pass through even when the node is inactive.
+- **Dynamic Activation**: Control the active state of the node using `msg.flowgate`.
+States may include values such as true, 1, "1", "ON", etc. to activate the node or their opposites to deactivate it.

 ## Installation